Chudybyk333/whatToDo/README.md

 # whatToDo
 Mobile app for task managemnt.
-Group project for software enginnering cllas.
+Group project for software enginnering class.

 App was made using this list of technologies: React Native, express.js, Node.js, Axios, expo, MySQL